tachi-vi/to-sympan/README.md

 ## Contents

 The app has two main sections.
+Each section features gravitational systems with adjustable integration methods and render settings.

 ### 1. Three-Body Configurations
 A set of classical and modern initial conditions, including: